alperenbutun/automatic-detection-of-mgd-level-mgd-diagnosis/README.md

-# AUTOMATIC-DETECTION-OF-MGD-LEVEL-MGD-DIAGNOSIS
 Automatic Detection of MGD Level.
-Diagnosing MGD.
-MGD Level
+Diagnosing MGD, MGD Level

+This scientific research is containing a thesis about "Diagnosis of MGD, calculating the level" and a working software finding MGD Level.

+There are two files in total.
+* Thesis MGD Level: